muharremkoc/spring-boot-minio-storage-learning/README.md

 ## Goal
-Spring Boot File Storage with NinIO and Bucket Notification with PostgreSQL
+Spring Boot File Storage with MinIO and Bucket Notification with PostgreSQL

 ## Technologies
 - Spring Boot